-As per the end of 2021, the Company chartered one vessel, the Atlantic Guardian.
+As per the end of 2022, the Company chartered one vessel, the Atlantic Guardian.

-At the end of the reporting period, the Atlantic Guardian has a firm charter agreement until 20 October 2022, with an option to the Company to extend the charter period.
+At the end of the reporting period, the Atlantic Guardian has a firm charter agreement until 20 October 2023, with an option to the Company to extend the charter period.

-The Atlantic Guardian operated over the course of 2021 in Mexico, Southeast Asia and Norway.
-The Atlantic Guardian was warm stacked in Norway in mid-November 2021.
+The Atlantic Guardian operated over the course of 2022 in Norway, Canada and Trinidad and Tobago.
+The Atlantic Guardian was warm-stacked in Norway as of the end of 2022.

-In total, EMGS recorded a total of 10.9 vessel months in 2021, an average of 2.7 per quarter, compared with 18.0 vessel months in 2020 and an average of 4.5 per quarter in 2020.
-The Company had a vessel utilisation of 32% in 2021, up from 12% in 2020.
+In total, EMGS recorded a total of 11.9 vessel months in 2022, an average of 3.0 per quarter, compared with 10.9 vessel months in 2021 and an average of 2.7 per quarter in 2021.
+The Company had a vessel utilisation of 22% in 2022, down from 32% in 2021.

-EMGS' ability to optimise the performance of its vessels through maximising commercial utilisation and minimising unpaid activities are key factors for the Group's longer-term operating performance.
+EMGS' ability to optimise the performance of its vessel through maximising commercial utilisation and minimising unpaid activities are key factors for the Group's longer-term operating performance.
 Technical downtime, steaming time between surveys and unpaid standby time all negatively affect the Group's operating results.